jorgeloopzz/jorgeloopzz/README.md

 ## ⚡ About me

-- 📚 I’m currently studying in ULPGC to become an engineer in the future.
+- 📚 I’m currently studying to become an engineer in the future.
 - 🐧 I'm a Linux enthusiast, using Arco, but have experience with Ubuntu, Linux Mint and much more.
 - 🧑‍💻 In my free time I work on my projects and rice my window managers.
 Nowadays I'm learning backend development.